janwilmake/generate-mcp-installation-guide/README.md

 ## TODO

 - For clients that don't support oauth, there must be a way to say that in the form, and with that, have different instructions that include api key OR disable these clients if the MCP doesn't allow URL or header-based auth
 - Keep track of which URLs get most traffic.
-Add these to sitemap?
-- Keep track of which clients get most installation clicks.
-These should be on top?
+This is potentially a nice way to start a registry.
-- OR: find a way to keep doing MCP Client research every month or so, such that this repo is maintained.
+- Find a way to keep doing MCP Client research every month or so, such that this repo is maintained.